FelipeAlvesOliveira/microservice/README.md

 This project requires a RabbitMQ to send async messages to consumers.

+# Install and Run RabbitMQ

+One easy way to use RabbitMQ is using it docker image.

+Pull the RabbitMQ Docker image: `docker pull rabbitmq`

-# Build and Run the project image
+# Build and Run the project images
+Build docker images: `docker compose build`

+Run docker images: `docker compose up`